Skip to content

 Instead of running on your host, each agent runs inside a Docker container with Docker-in-Docker (DinD) enabled.
 From the agent’s perspective, it has full autonomy — it can execute commands, install packages, build Docker images, run tests.
 But from your perspective as the operator, you’ve defined exactly what the agent can see and touch.

-1. You define the boundaries — which directories to mount, whether they’re read-only or read-write, what tools are available in the container image
+Which directories to mount, whether they’re read-only or read-write, what tools are available in the container image

-2. The agent runs freely inside those boundaries — no permission prompts, no restrictions, full --dangerously-skip-permissions mode
+2. The agent runs freely inside those boundaries

-3. Your host system stays untouched — the agent can’t see your home directory, can’t access your credentials, can’t modify files outside its mounts
+The agent can’t see your home directory, can’t access your credentials, can’t modify files outside its mounts

 Think of it this way: you’re not restricting the agent’s capabilities.
 You’re restricting its blast radius.